 Since 2011, the Foundation Tempus has been responsible for the Lifelong Learning Programme, which also involves pre-university levels of education.
 The Foundation cooperated with an increasing number of institutions – from universities and colleges of applied studies, to primary and secondary schools and organisations, state institutions, companies and civil society organisations active in the field of education.

-In 2013, the national Euroguidance centre was established under the Tempus Foundation, as part of the European network supporting career guidance and counselling, which Serbia joined in the same year.
+In 2013, the national Euroguidance centre was established under the Foundation Tempus, as part of the European network supporting career guidance and counselling, which Serbia joined in the same year.

 Following the beginning of preparatory measures for Serbia’s full participation in this programme in July 2016, the Foundation Tempus also became responsible for the youth component of this programme.